PoutineSyropErable/JetUML/readme.md

 # Making a GUI App Launcer

-the .desktop file is to launch it with a normal launche ( For linux only)
+The .desktop file is to launch it with a normal launche ( For linux only)

 ```bash
 mv ./JetUML.desktop $HOME/.local/share/applications/JetUML.desktop
 ```

-on mac, do (Experimental, not tested)
+On mac, do (Experimental, not tested)

 ```bash
 ./create_mac_launcher.sh